LujainAlthobaiti/Robot.Arm/README.md

 # Robot Arm
 install ROS melodic by VirtualBox and Ubuntu, apply robotic arm in ROS
 ## Set up
-we set up a robot arm in ROS (Robot Operating System), follow these steps:
+we set up a robot arm in ROS (Robot Operating System), following these steps:
 ### **1.** Begin by downloading VirtualBox, a virtualization program that enables us to run Ubuntu on our computer inside a virtual machine.

 ### **2.** Install Ubuntu 18.04: Once we have VirtualBox installed, download and install Ubuntu 18.04 as the operating system for our virtual machine.